joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Understanding Data Processing Details
 --------------------------------------------
-ERA5 Data Processing
+Temperature and Pressure Data Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Downloaded at six-hourly intervals (0, 6, 12 and 18 UTC) at a 1.5 degree resolution.
-- Seven-day rolling means are computed, with time axis labels indicating the start of each 7-day period.
+- Seven-day rolling means are computed, with time axis labels indicating the start of each seven-day period.

-MSWEP Data Processing
+Precipitation Data Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Data before 2021 was sourced from the *Past* directory, whilst data from 2021 onwards is from the *NRT* directory.
+- Downloaded daily-accumulated 'total precipitation' at a 1.5 degree resolution using the following `tool <https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics?tab=download>`_.
-- Daily rainfall accumulations are regridded to a 1.5-degree resolution using first-order conservative remapping (`CDO REMAPCON function <https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-7330002.12.5>`_).
+- Daily accumulations are derived from hourly outputs of 12-hour background forecasts initialised at 0600 and 1800 UTC.
-- Seven-day rolling accumulations are computed, with time axis labels denoting the start of each 7-day period.
+- Seven-day rolling accumulations are computed, with time axis labels denoting the start of each seven-day period.

 Filename conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^